Skip to main content Skip to footer

 In a perfect world, everything would always go according to plan.

-After all, even for the sharpest of Scrum masters and talented team members out there, software development is notoriously difficult to predict in the long-term, leading to a ton of unforeseen work, late nights, and stress if you need to meet inflexible deadlines.
+After all, even for the sharpest of Scrum masters and talented team members out there, software development projects are notoriously difficult to predict in the long-term, leading to a ton of unforeseen work, late nights, and stress if you need to meet inflexible deadlines.
+Incorporating customer feedback early and often can help mitigate some of these issues.

 In this article, we’ll break down Agile release planning from A to Z, and show you how to implement it in your own company from planning meetings to where you can create your own agile release plan template.